Società foggiana: Activities in 2020

-There was a wave of car bombs and arson attacks against non-payers of "protection" in 2020; this has been interpreted as an indication that the new groups were in a cash crisis, and needed to frighten people into paying.
+In 2020, there was a wave of car bombs and arson attacks against non-payers of "protection".
+This has been interpreted as an indication that the new groups were in a cash crisis, and needed to frighten people into paying.
 There was evidence following the lockdown during the severe 2020 COVID-19 pandemic in Italy of the mafia, including the Puglia gangs, using their cash to purchase businesses that failed during the lockdown.

-In late 2020 it was reported that the Foggia society was extorting €50 per coffin from funeral homes.
+In late 2020, it was reported that the Foggia society was extorting €50 per coffin from funeral homes.
 About 40 alleged members, including the clan leaders Federico Trisciuoglio and Pasquale Moretti, were arrested in dawn raids by hundreds of police centred on Foggia.
 They were held on charges including suspicion of belonging to a mafia organisation, usury and extortion.
 They had bribed a local official who provided them with information on deaths in the city.
-They had also been offering loans with annual interest rates in excess of 400%.
+They had been offering loans with annual interest rates in excess of 400%.
 The head prosecutor of Foggia said that the operation was important as it sent a message to those extorted to "give them the courage to rebel and collaborate with the authorities.
 Only like this can we finally get rid of a mafia that is impoverishing our territory".